If you are planning on applying to Taylor University, there is no application fee, which means it is free to apply.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Taylor University is not test optional.
+Taylor University is a test optional school.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

-For transfer students, it is moderately difficult to get admitted to Taylor University.
+For transfer students, it is very difficult to get admitted to Taylor University.
+Transfer applications are processed on a on a rolling basis as they are received.

 Transfer students can enroll in Taylor University during the following terms: